The people have spoken and they have sauce all over their faces!

 A post shared by Lucky Slice Pizza (@luckyslicepizza) on

 Don’t even pretend to be surprised.
 Many other surveys have come up with the same number one year after year after year after stretchy, cheesy year.
 You can find The Pi in Midvale, South Jordan, Ogden, and opening soon in South Salt Lake across from the Century 16 Theaters, there can truly only be one: at the University of Utah.
 Sure you can imitate them…and yet they did, but you can’t duplicate them.
 U of U students no doubt took the edge off with some pull-aparts and a pint before afternoon classes.
 It’s where every rushes to after a football game or catching a play at Pioneer Theatre.
-Sure, they made it easier for you folks living on the outskirts of downtown to enjoy the mountains of cheese and toppings with that crunchy on the outside, but soft on the inside crust – however, the walk downstairs at the U is the one true temple of pizza.
+Sure, they’ve launched some satellite locations and have made it easier for you folks living on the outskirts of downtown to enjoy the mountains of cheese and toppings with that crunchy on the outside, but soft on the inside crust, however, the walk downstairs at the U is the one true temple of pizza.

 And there you have it, Pizza in Utah.
 95 places boiled down to 9 of the essentials.
 Remember, most food is just meat, dairy, vegetables, and bread in different combinations.
 Some people just do it better.

-*special mention goes to Little Caesars for keeping me rolling when I needed you most.
+*Special mention goes to Little Caesars for keeping us rolling when we need it the most.